 Format and Style

 Students will compete in the Coolidge 1v1 Debate Format.
 This is the same format that is used at the Coolidge Cup.
 If you are new to debating in this format, we highly recommend you review our Debate Guide, which provides information about this particular format, style, and rules.
+Consistent with Coolidge Debate, this tournament will recruit and use volunteer citizen judges.
+Schools are not required to provide judges for this tournament.

 If you have any questions about the tournament, the Coolidge Cup, or about judging, please contact Coolidge Foundation Debate Director Jared Rhoads (email@example.com).